abhishek1297/Parallel-Algorithms/README.md

-# cuPath: A GPU accelerated Pathfinding
+# cudaPath: A GPU accelerated Pathfinding